anthonyjoeseph/fancy-todo-mvc/article-backups/whyredux.md

 It's easy to think that `react` took major inspiration from Elm.
 Here's a passage in the introduction from Elm's original paper:

-> Functional reactive programming is a declarative approach to GUI design.
-The term declarative makes a distinction between the “what” and the “how” of programming ...
+> Functional reactive programming is a declarative approach to GUI design ...
 With functional reactive programming, many of the irrelevant details are left to the compiler ...
 The term declarative is important because most current frameworks for graphical user interfaces are not declarative ...
-The declarative approach of functional reactive programming makes it quick and easy to specify complex user interactions.
 FRP also encourages a greatly simplified approach to graphical layout.
-As a result, FRP makes GUI programming much more manageable than with traditional approaches

 Sound familiar?
 Here's a quote from the react.js homepage: